RahKapoor/Portfolio/_posts/2019-01-21-10-why-wordpress.md

 That’s not the case with WordPress, so you can create a beautiful ecommerce site and know that the blog is an integral part of the development process.

-Wordpress can basically do, anything!
+Wordpress can basically do, anything Wix, Shopify and Squarespace can do, plus more for the same price, if not cheaper.

+To me, thats a win!